 As its name implies, the desert rose is a desert-like plant that doesn’t need extra water.
 It has varying water needs through different seasons.

-During the late spring and summer months, its growing season, keep the soil moist.
+During the late spring and summer months, its growing season, it’s best to keep the soil moist.
 A periodic check on plants before watering will give you an idea of when to water or not.

 The plants need to dry out before watering again.